Can I Get Fired for Going to Rehab?

 Can You Be Fired for Having a Drug Addiction to an Illegal Substance?

-Under the ADA, a substance use disorder can be considered a protected disability, but only if you’re not currently engaging in the illegal use of drugs.
+Under the ADA, a substance use disorder (SUD) can be considered a protected disability, but only if you’re not currently engaging in the illegal use of drugs.

 Having a history of addiction isn’t a fireable offense on its own, but actively using illegal substances can cost you your job, especially if it violates workplace policy or affects performance.